Economic Surprise Index

 How to Read and Interpret It

-- Above 0: Economic data is beating consensus; growth expectations may need to be revised higher.
+- Above 0: Economic data is beating consensus; growth expectations likely need to be revised higher.
+Momentum here is typically bullish for risk assets and the domestic currency.

-- Below 0: Data is disappointing; analysts are too optimistic about the economic outlook.
+- Below 0: Data is disappointing relative to forecasts; analysts remain too optimistic about the economic trajectory.

-- Extremes (±60 to ±100): Historically rare and typically self-correcting as forecasts adapt.
-Readings above +80 often signal a near-term peak in data beats.
+- Extremes (±60 to ±100): Historically rare and typically self-correcting as analyst forecasts adapt.
+US CESI readings persistently above +80 have historically signaled a near-term peak in data beat frequency, a mean-reversion risk rather than further upside.

-- Trend and momentum: The direction and rate of change matter more than the absolute level.
-A rising ESI from deeply negative territory is often more bullish for risk assets than a flat ESI at positive levels.
+- Trend and rate of change: The direction and momentum of the ESI matter far more than the absolute level.
+A US CESI recovering from -70 toward -20 is often more bullish for equities than a flat ESI sitting at +30, because the inflection in surprise velocity signals improving real conditions against stale pessimistic forecasts.

 Historical Context